oliverjfletcher/drift-ctl-action-testing/README.md

             })
 ```

-## Optional job syntax

-- [continue-on-error](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepscontinue-on-error): Adding this to your job will ensure that the drfitctl GitHub Action continues when drift is detected or any other error occurs.
-This is useful when using adding the driftctl Scan output to a GitHub comment.

 ### How to Contribute

 Should you wish to make a contribution please open a pull request against this repository with a clear description of the change with tests demonstrating the functionality.
 You will also need to agree to the [Contributor Agreement](https://gist.github.com/snyksec/201fc2fd188b4a68973998ec30b57686) before the code can be accepted and merged.